 When I was five years old, I had to have a tonsillectomy.
 I don’t know what it was about my tonsils, but they would get infected seemingly every other week.
-I’m sure it wasn’t that frequent, but it seemed like it.
-I would complain of a sore throat, my mom would make an appointment, Dr. Thom or Dr. Crehan would look tell me to say “Ahhh” and about 10 minutes later I was pulling down my pants and getting a shot in the rear.
-The only good part was that afterward, my mom would take us to Tommy’s Hamburgers, the original one in downtown LA and I’d get a burger and a soda and eat it on the floor of our car.
+Dr. Thom and Dr. Crehan knew me very well.
+One look down my throat and about 10 minutes later I was getting a shot in the rear.
+The only good part was that afterward, my mom would take us to Tommy’s Hamburgers, the original one in downtown LA and I’d get a burger and a soda and eat it while sitting on the floor of our car.
 I had a lot of Tommy’s Hamburgers.
-But going to the doctor’s office inspired me, even at five years old to want to do something to help other people and I knew I wanted to be a doctor.
+But going to the doctor inspired me, even at five years old to want to do something to help other people and I decided I wanted to be a doctor.
 I went through all of elementary school, junior high, and high school with the same goal in mind, but when I got to college that all changed.
 I realized that being a doctor wasn’t going to be the path for me.
-So I switched directions.
-A lifetime of wanting to be a doctor and instead I double-majored in psychology and political science.
-I still wasn’t sure which way I’d go, but I knew I wanted to help people and I thought either I would go into child psychology or I would be a campaign manager who would help the first truly honest politician get elected.
-As you can imagine, there weren’t a lot of people to work for.
-But I discovered when I was called into ministry that all along I wasn’t being called to a specific job, but to find a way to help people.
+But I still felt this pull on my life and I couldn’t quite figure out what it was.
+When I finally heard God’s call on my life to enter into ministry, I realized that earlier when I thought for sure I was going to be a doctor, it was really a call to find a way to help people.
 My calling, my meaning in life was to help others in whatever way I could.

-Teens who are notorious for drifting away from church and for feeling disheartened by traditional means of faith have a deep sense of purpose to their lives.
+Teens who are notorious for drifting away from church and for feeling disheartened by traditional means of faith have a deep sense they were created for something more.
 Eighty-seven percent report they believe there is an overall purpose to life.
 87%!
 When asked what they thought that purpose was, the two most common answers were to help people and to be a good Christian.
 Number three was to be a good person.
 Nearly 50% of teens thought that one of these answers was the meaning to life.
 Helping others.
 Being good.
 A 17-year old in Kentucky said, “I think that my purpose in life is to help people.
 I’ve gone through hard times myself, and I can’t even imagine the situations some kids are in — much worse even than the life that I’ve had growing up.
 I think that as long as I have the ability, and want to help people, that’s what I should do.”
 A 17-year old from Utah said, “Everyone is here to fill in the holes in other people’s lives, whether little or big holes.
 Not everybody is the same, and we all need to share our talents and strengths to uplift other people.”
 And a 15-year old girl from CA said, “I am here to mourn with those that mourn, help those in need, comfort those who stand in need of comfort, and to stand as a witness to God at all times and in all things and in all places.
 I am here to stand for faith, divine nature, individual worth, knowledge, choice and accountability, good works, and integrity.”
-I can’t believe she’s 15-years old.
 But what is it that inspires us to believe these things?
-What is it in common between believers and non-believers, in church-goers and non-church-goers, and in young and old that tells us we are made for a purpose?
+What is it we hold in common between believers and non-believers, in church-goers and non-church-goers, in young and old that tells us we are made for a purpose?
 It’s God.
 God created us to search for meaning.
-We are just wired that way.
 We are wired to find the meaning of life.

 But you don’t have to take my word for it, or even God’s.

-From a purely scientific point of view, helping others gives meaning to our lives.
+From a purely scientific point of view, helping others gives us a sense of purpose.
 Researchers have studied this and have found that helping others gives us a sense of free will, it helps us to feel like we are good people, and it strengthens our relationships to others both in a specific and a general sense.
 But it also gives us a general sense of purpose.
 Helping others makes us feel that life has meaning.
 And if you’re a Christian that all makes sense.
 Most of what the prophets and the disciples record for us tells us to help others and to build one another up.
-There is testimony after testimony recorded in the Bible of different people who believe this to be true.
-New Testament.
-Old Testament.
+Whether it’s in the New Testament or Old Testament.
 It doesn’t matter.
-The prophet Micah tells us that God asks of us “to do justice, and to love kindness, and to walk humbly with your God (Micah 6:8).”
+The prophet Micah tells us we are “to do justice, and to love kindness, and to walk humbly with your God (Micah 6:8).”
 Paul wrote in his letter to the church in Galatia, “…do not use your freedom as an opportunity for the flesh, but through love serve one another.
 For the whole law is fulfilled in one word: ‘You shall love your neighbor as yourself (Galatians 5:13-14).’”
-Jesus tells us, “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself (Luke 10:27).”
 And God himself tells us in Leviticus, “The foreigner residing among you must be treated as your native-born.
 Love them as yourself, for you were foreigners in Egypt.
 I am the LORD your God.”
 Helping is a part of who we are and who were created to be.
+And here’s why.

 14 “You are the light of the world.
 A town built on a hill cannot be hidden.
 15 Neither do people light a lamp and put it under a bowl.
 Instead they put it on its stand, and it gives light to everyone in the house.
 16 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.